melkotoury/zappy/README.md

 3. The project is being splitted in two folders , first one is _express-zappy_ which is the server side code for the app using _node_ and _express_, the second part is the _ng-zappy_ which contains the frontend code using _angular_

-4. Make sure to check the .env.example file as a reference under the express_zappy directory , where it's required to add a new file .env with the same variable as it's use by the app using the doetenv library and don't forget to provide your actual credentials.
+4. Make sure to check the .env.example file as a reference under the express_zappy directory , where it's required to add a new file in the express root directory named ```.env``` with the same variable as it's use by the app using the doetenv library and don't forget to provide your actual credentials.

 5. The app is _dockerized_ , and they way this project works is that we have 3 docker for each part of the app.